Boostcom/bl-api-v3/source/includes/bl-api/v3/50_offers.md

 `404` | `{"error": "Member#7371713 not found"}`| -
-`422` | `{"error": "Not grantable"}` | The offer has type not eligible for granting `422` | `{"error": "Global limit exceeded"}` | The offer has no more uses available
+`422` | `{"error": "Not grantable"}` | The offer has type not eligible for granting `422` | `{"error": "Global limit exceeded"}` | The offer has no more uses available `422` | `{"error": "Member not in audience"}` | The offer has been specify to only be available to members in specific audience and the member does not belong to it